getsolus/help-center-docs/docs/packaging/monitoring.yml.md

 - `freedesktop` is from freedesktop.org and is a good candidate, so we add it
 - `systemd_project` is a good candidate, so we add it

-#### No known CPE
+### No known CPE

-It is possible that an established product has not had a security advisory in the past, and therefore **does not have a CPE**; please ask on Matrix if you are unsure.
+If an established product hasn't had a security advisory in the past, it might not have a CPE.

 In that case, include an empty `security` and `cpe` field with a comment in the following format:

 ```yaml
 # No known CPE, checked 20240123